louisPoulain/Deep_learning_mini_projects/README.md

-This directory contains the files of the two projects.
+This directory contains the final files of the two projects.
 This branch should stay clear until we merge our work.
+You need to go to the branch with your name to upload any file.